-- Plan for and provide appropriate stimuli for language development, sometimes with EAL support. - Encourage EAL pupils to use English by generating opportunities for active participation in lessons. - Consider our own language use and provide suitable contextual clues. - Be aware that our school culture and environment (e.g. teaching; learning; procedures; routines and practices) may differ from the school culture that our EAL pupils are familiar with. - Be aware that an EAL pupil's social language (normally acquired in about 2 years) may be much more advanced than their academic language (which can take up to 7-10 years to reach native speaker levels). - Teach topic/subject relevant vocabulary where appropriate and provide curriculum-related opportunities to develop listening, speaking, reading and writing skills. - Provide good language role-models for social interaction in learning. - When necessary, provide spoken and written scaffolds for pupils, e.g. writing frames, picture cards, access to Google translate. - Provide a secure, but intellectually challenging learning environment. - Support language development through sensitive and informative feedback on grammatical accuracy, social rules of use (formality, politeness, etc) genre features and characteristics (stories, reports, etc). - Promote language and study skills and attitudes that enable EAL pupils to become independent learners. - Encourage parents/carers participation in EAL pupils' learning. - Celebrate native languages and cultures through displays, events and sharing home news.
+Plan for and provide appropriate stimuli for language development, sometimes with EAL support.

+- Encourage EAL pupils to use English by generating opportunities for active participation in lessons. - Consider our own language use and provide suitable contextual clues. - Be aware that our school culture and environment (e.g. teaching; learning; procedures; routines and practices) may differ from the school culture that our EAL pupils are familiar with. - Be aware that it can take a pupil with EAL up to two years on average to develop conversational language in English.
+It is expected that it can take up to 7-10 years for a pupil with EAL to reach the same level of academic English as their native English speaking peers. - Teach topic/subject relevant vocabulary where appropriate and provide curriculum-related opportunities to develop listening, speaking, reading and writing skills. - Provide good language role-models for social interaction in learning. - When necessary, provide spoken and written scaffolds for pupils, e.g. writing frames, picture cards, access to Google translate. - Provide a secure, but intellectually challenging learning environment. - Support language development through sensitive and informative feedback on grammatical accuracy, social rules of use (formality, politeness, etc) genre features and characteristics (stories, reports, etc). - Promote language and study skills and attitudes that enable EAL pupils to become independent learners. - Encourage parents/carers to participate in EAL pupils' learning. - Celebrate native languages and cultures through displays, events and sharing home news.

+Reviewed November 2024

-Reviewed October 2022 Next review October 2023
+Next review October 2025